furkanogutcu/nest-queue/README.md

   redis: {
     url: 'redis://localhost:6379',
   },
+  config: {
+    defaultQueueOptions: {
-  redisKeyPrefix: 'myapp', // All queues will use this prefix by default
+      prefix: 'myapp', // All queues will use this prefix by default },
+  },
   queues: [
     { name: 'emails' }, // Will create Redis keys like "myapp:emails"
     { name: 'notifications' }, // Will create Redis keys like "myapp:notifications"